The Great War Remembered Concert 2022

 Director/Actor

 Bart Cafmeyer is a drama teacher, producer of pageants and spectacles (both great and small, including the Ieper Cat’s Festival) and a theatre director, as well as being an accomplished actor in his own right.
-His most recent monologue ‘t Was ol Weg (Everything was gone) tells the story of the rebuilding of Ieper and Flanders after the First World War, a story into which the moving and inspiring songs of Kobe Sercu are carefully interwoven.
-A number of fragments from this monologue will be performed during TGWR.
+His most recent monologue ‘t Was ol Weg (Everything was gone) told the story of the rebuilding of Ieper and Flanders after the Great War.
+A number of fragments from this monologue were performed during TGWR 2022.

 Performances